• Home

 Now in its second month, the war has exposed the extent to which global energy and financial markets rely on stability in the Middle East.
 Shortly after the incursion began, Iran’s Revolutionary Guard began warning ships to steer clear of the Strait of Hormuz, the narrow waterway that once allowed one fifth of globally traded oil and natural gas supplies to leave the Persian Gulf.
 The strait has been under an effective blockade ever since, sending oil prices surging and leaving markets jittery.

 The closure has created “uncertainty” and “short-term risks” for the world economy, JPMorgan Chase CEO Jamie Dimon said during an interview with Axios aired Wednesday.
 The current state of the campaign may not have been part of President Donald Trump’s original war plan, given that he was reportedly surprised by Iran’s quick move to weaponize the strait.
-But Dimon also asked a different question, wondering why the U.S. and its allies accepted the risk of a hostile regime controlling the shores of the global economy’s most important chokepoint for as long as they did.
+But Dimon also asked a different question, wondering why the U.S. and its allies accepted the risk of a hostile regime controlling the shores of the global economy’s most important choke point for as long as they did.

 “Having those folks, their throat on the Strait of Hormuz, and funding all these proxy wars.
-Why the western world put up with all these proxy wars for 45 years is kind of beyond me,” Dimon said.
+Why the Western world put up with all these proxy wars for 45 years is kind of beyond me,” Dimon said.

 The Iranian regime has existed since a revolutionary upheaval in 1979 that replaced the U.S.-backed monarchy with a theocratic Islamic republic that currently rules the country.
 Post-revolution Iran has consistently been an adversary to the U.S. and Israel.
-The country has habitually funded and supplied weapons to various proxy militias across the Middle East, such as the Houthis in Yemen, which in recent years have regularly disrupted trade and shipping in the Red Sea and around the Horn of Africa.
+The country has habitually funded and supplied weapons to various proxy militias across the Middle East, such as the Houthis in Yemen, who in recent years have regularly disrupted trade and shipping in the Red Sea and around the Horn of Africa.

 Hopes for permanent peace